-- Headquarters or base established A violent actor establishes a permanent or semipermanent base or headquarters in a territory. - Non-violent activity by a conflict actor Activity by a conflict actor that does not involve fighting but is within the context of a war / unrest, for example, recruitment drives, troop movement, or participation in peace talks. - Non-violent transfer of territory When territorial control is transferred from one group to another without violence or force being used, for example, by a group withdrawing without fighting.
+- Headquarters or base established A violent actor establishes a permanent or semipermanent base or headquarters in a territory. - Strategic development Activity by a conflict actor that does not involve fighting but is within the context of a war / unrest, for example, recruitment drives, troop movement, or participation in peace talks.
+This category can also refer to failed attempts of remote violence, for example the disarming and defusing of improvised explosive devices by security forces. - Non-violent transfer of territory When territorial control is transferred from one group to another without violence or force being used, for example, by a group withdrawing without fighting.